mdlinville/docs/docs/guides/artifacts/intro.md

 [](../../../static/images/artifacts/artifacts_dropdown.png)

-Each label of the dropdown represents a different `tyoe` parameter value.
+Each label of the dropdown represents a different `type` parameter value.
 In the preceding code snippet, the artifact's `type` is `dataset`.

 :::tip
 See the [track external files](./track-external-files.md) page for information on how to add references to files or directories stored in external object storage, like an Amazon S3 bucket.